osofariu/news-search/README.md

 pipenv install openai openinference-instrumentation-openai
 ```

-See: [Arize notes for setting up a local back-end](ARIZE.md).
-I got an example from there for setting up tracing for langchain.
+See [ARIZE.md](ARIZE.md) for notes on using Phonenix Arize for tracing calls and
+performing evaluations.

 ## Testing